-Growth strategies are crucial because they enable a firm to concentrate on its goals and then specify all the necessary steps to reach them.
+Growth strategies are crucial because they enable a firm to reach the necessary scale to be cost competitive and maximize the business opportunity while concentrating on its other goals, and then specify all the necessary steps to reach them.

 According to the Bureau of Labor Statistics, less than 20% of new enterprises survive past their first two years of operation.
 Even worse, only 45% of businesses that do survive over the two-year milestone will remain in business for five years.
 Growth is obviously necessary for businesses to succeed and avoid becoming just another statistic.

-When employed properly, any of the growth strategies can help a disciplined firm experience sustainable growth that would not be achievable without this tactical option.
-The long-term survival of a corporation depends on growth.
+When executed properly, any of the growth strategies can help a disciplined firm experience sustainable growth that would not be achievable without this option.
+The long-term survival of a corporation depends largely on growth.
 It facilitates asset acquisition, talent attraction, and investment financing.
 Profit and corporate performance are also fueled by it.

 For a variety of reasons, corporate growth can be beneficial.
 For instance, it might enable you to:

 • Increase the scope of your products or services

 • Increase staffing

 Additionally, it might assist you in meeting consumer demand, boosting your market share, and leveraging your expanding brand.
 It frequently encourages creativity, assisting you in standing out in the market and fending off competition.

 Growth can also improve your company’s reputation, increase your bargaining power in supplier negotiations and give you more supplier options, as well as boost stability and revenue.
 But for growth to be effective and long-lasting, it must be deliberate and motivated by the appropriate factors.